Sarikasa/DIGIBHEM/README.md

 # DIGIBHEM
-Internship at Digital Bhem using Python
+During my internship at Digital Bhem, I developed a basic snake game using Python programming.I leveraged modules such as Turtle,Random,and Time to bring the game to life.